Academic Services and Resources

 |Computers, Wi-Fi, and Other Technology|

 As a technology center on campus, the library has more than 200 public computers, both PCs and Macs, and wireless internet access throughout the building.
-There are two PC labs, a Mac graphics lab, and the Digital Media Zone (DMZ), which includes two digital audio suites and three video/graphics/music classroom labs.
+There are two PC labs, a Mac graphics lab (closing in Spring 2019), and the Digital Media Zone (DMZ), which includes two digital audio suites and three video/graphics/music classroom labs (one lab will close in Spring 2019).
 A list of the computers and software in the library, maintained by CTS, is available in the CTS Knowledge Base.

 |Instruction and Subject Specialists|